joggrdocs/joggr-templates/examples/microservice/docs/contribution-guidelines.md

 In this guide, you will learn all of the following:

-1. **Branching Standards**: how we branch off of `main` and what you need to do to ensure you follow our standards and do not block your pull requests.
+1. [Branching Standards](https://app.joggr.io/app/documents/c80c811a-b3cc-4b6f-b3d7-5cab383ca36f/edit#branching-standards): how we branch off of `main` and what you need to do to ensure you follow our standards and do not block your pull requests.

-2. **Commit Messages**: please follow the standards outlined below when writing commit messages.
+2. [Commit Messages](https://app.joggr.io/app/documents/c80c811a-b3cc-4b6f-b3d7-5cab383ca36f/edit#commit-messages): please follow the standards outlined below when writing commit messages.

-3. **Testing Standards**: please follow the standards outlined below to ensure you have appropriate test coverage for your changes.
+3. [Testing Standards](https://app.joggr.io/app/documents/c80c811a-b3cc-4b6f-b3d7-5cab383ca36f/edit#testing-standards): please follow the standards outlined below to ensure you have appropriate test coverage for your changes.

-4. **Code Review Standards:** please follow these standards to ensure a quick review.
+4. [Code Review Standards](https://app.joggr.io/app/documents/c80c811a-b3cc-4b6f-b3d7-5cab383ca36f/edit#code-review-standards)**:** please follow these standards to ensure a quick review.

 > \[!IMPORTANT]
 >